contributte/datagrid/.docs/columns.md

 });
 ```

-That is the code of the demove shown above.
-As you can see, item with id == 1 does have a empty link column and only 2 options in `ColumnStatus`.
+That is the code of the demo shown above.
+As you can see, item with id == 1 does have an empty link column and only 2 options in `ColumnStatus`.

 ```php